The Duke's Laws

 The Duke of York's Laws for the Government of the Colony of New York were a set of guidelines laid out during the early years of English rule in the Colony of New York.
+They were promulgated by the governor, on behalf of the then Duke of York, in Hempstead on Long Island in 1665.

 Context

 In March 1665, Governor Richard Nicolls convened a convention at Hempstead, Long Island to draft legislation for the colony.
 The code of laws was introduced into Yorkshire which included Long Island, Staten Island, Manhattan Island, and the east side of the Hudson River coterminous with Westchester.
 The change was made much more slowly in the Dutch areas, where certain concessions had been agreed to under the Articles of Capitulation.